List of Soul Reapers in Bleach: Yumichika Ayasegawa

 Yumichika Ayasegawa (綾瀬川 弓親, Ayasegawa Yumichika) is the Fifth Seat Officer of Squad Eleven and Ikkaku's lifelong friend.
 He values Ikkaku's opinion very highly and tends to follow him everywhere.
 The two joined the Soul Reapers to serve under Zaraki.
 Yumichika's position in the squad does not reflect his actual strength as he chose the fifth seat only because third was already taken by Ikkaku, and he believes five is a more beautiful number than four.
 Yumichika sports colorful feathers on his eyelashes and eyebrow and has shiny skin and hair, giving him a womanly appearance.
 Narcissistic and vain, he judges everyone and everything by beauty, going so far as trying to forget about things he deems "ugly" after seeing them, even attempting to fight an ugly opponent with his eyes closed.

 Yumichika's zanpakutō is Ruri'iro Kujaku (瑠璃色孔雀), a kidō-type zanpakutō.
 He keeps its true power secret, since Squad Eleven has an unspoken rule that only zanpakutō are to be used for direct attacks, and he would rather risk dying to conceal it.
 Accordingly, Yumichika releases it under the name Fuji Kujaku (藤孔雀) with the command "bloom" (咲け, sake), causing the vexed weapon to assume a form consisting of a sickle-shaped blade which can split into four identical blades.
 During his fight with the arrancar Charlotte Cuhlhourne, Yumichika states that his zanpakutō has a favorite and least favorite color, which is why he releases it as Fuji Kujaku (wisteria is its least favorite color).
 When confident he will be able to keep it a secret, Yumichika uses his zanpakutōs real name and command "tear in frenzy" (裂き狂え, sakikurue) to assume its true released form, with the blades splitting into vines which then bind his opponent and siphon their spiritual energy into flowers which can restore his health upon his eating their petals.
 Yumichika claims that a full drain from his zanpakuto can kill an opponent, which is proved when he kills an arrancar.

-He is voiced by Jun Fukuyama in the Japanese version of the anime and Brian Beacock in the English dub.
+He is voiced by Jun Fukuyama in the original Japanese version of the anime and Brian Beacock in the English dub.